 * DO BACK UP, BACK UP, BACK UP!!
 And not on just anything!
 When using an external hard drive which you will be transporting often, purchase one which is built to be portable.
 If not moving it, a regular external HD will do.
 Plus, get the one with the most gigs you can afford!
 When using CDs or DVDs, purchase those which contain Phthalocyanine dye and are built to stand the test of time.
 If you are using the CDs or DVDs which come in sets of 100 for $20, for instance, they are a recipe for disaster.

-* DO know the total amount of gigs on your computer's hard drive (C drive on PCs, finder/hard drive on Macs), continually monitor the amount of free space available and ALWAYS keep AT LEAST 10 percent of the total space free.
+* DO know the total amount of gigs on your computer’s hard drive (C drive on Windows PCs, Finder/Storage on Apple PCs), continually monitor the amount of free space available and ALWAYS keep AT LEAST 10 percent of the total space free.
 The closer you get to only 10% free, the more you invite a computer crash.
 Go below 10?
 You might as well kiss your computer bye-bye!

 There’s more do’s and don’ts, but they will have to wait for another day.
 Where do you stand on insuring the safety of your images?
 Do you have any other great ideas for keeping them safe?
 Please share them.

 And, watch for my next post which will be a survey of your interests.
 Let your voice be heard!

 If you would like to republish any content found in this site, please contact me at firstname.lastname@example.org.
 If you’d like to just share a link to a blog post, that is welcome, and I thank you.